 You may also need a business license, depending on the type of business you're running.
-And you have to run your business according to provincial and federal laws, which means you may need to register for Workers' Compensation Insurance or collect GST/HST.
+And you have to run your business according to provincial and federal laws, which means you may need to register for workers' compensation insurance or collect GST/HST.
+Be sure you know every type of registration your business requires.

 Step 5.
-Upgrade/renew your business name registration as required.
+Upgrade and renew your business name registration as required

 Registering a Corporation in Ontario

 1. Choose a name for your corporation

-Just as with a sole proprietorship or partnership, you may not use words that imply the business is connected with the Crown, the Government of Canada, of a province or of a territory, a municipality, or an agency of the Crown, government or municipality without written consent of the appropriate authority.
+Just as with a sole proprietorship or partnership, you may not use words that imply the business is connected with the Crown, the Government of Canada, a province or territory, a municipality, or an agency of the Crown, government, or municipality without the written consent of the appropriate authority.

 2. Conduct a name search unless you're going to be operating a numbered company